ciskiko/threadComm/README.md

 Definition: Returns data from the buffer with a timeout

-num_loop: Number of times the loop is repeated -returns a list where data [0] if true everything was correct , data [1] function name , data [2] here are data time_wait: Timeout for each turn of the loop
+num_loop: Number of times the loop is repeated.
+Returns a list where data [0] if true everything was correct , data [1] function name , data [2] here are data time_wait: Timeout for each turn of the loop

 threadComm.get_data